Generic Name: ethinyl estradiol and norelgestromin (transdermal) (EH thi nil ESS tra DYE ol and nor ell JESS tro min)

 Your risk of serious blood clot may be higher with the use of Ortho Evra skin patches than with the use of birth control pills.

-Smoking can increase your risk of blood clot, stroke, or heart attack while using Ortho Evra.
+Smoking can greatly increase your risk of blood clots, stroke, or heart attack while using Ortho Evra.
 You should not use Ortho Evra if you smoke and are older than 35 years of age.